hlascelles/karina_personal_website/_posts/kitchen/2013-04-03-veggie-burger.md

 **Methods:**

 * Prepare the beans (defrost or drain from the cans).
-Into a bowl add the beans, tomato paste and paprika powder.
+Into a bowl add the beans, tomato paste, paprika powder and salt.
 Mix forcefully with hands, squashing most of the beans.
 Once you have a homogeneous ball of bean mass, split it into two equally sized balls.
 * Pre-heat some olive oil in a frying pan.
 Place the bean balls onto the hot pan and press them into flat burgers.
 Brown them on both sides.
 * Meanwhile, toast two slices of rye bread.
 * Slice the onion, tomato and some cheese.